HIST 104. Historical Foundations of the Modern World to 1450 (4E)

 Historical Methods serves as an introductory course to the discipline of History.
 Students will be introduced to and will get a chance to practice the skills of historical reading and thinking, the techniques of historical research, the steps involved in organizing and structuring an argument and a research essay, and the conventions of historical writing.
 The development of these skills will culminate in the creation and presentation of a research paper.
 This course is recommended for students in their early stages of their college careers.

 This course will introduce students to the region and history of Latin America, beginning with pre-contact civilizations and closing with present day issues/events.
 Students will learn the particular themes and issues related to Spanish and Portuguese colonization and rule of the Americas, understand how those issues changed (and some remained the same) after independence (ca. 1820), discuss some of the more general theoretical questions related to Latin America’s position in the World System, and learn to see present-day Latin America with an eye for the way it is shaped by its colonial past and ‘dependent’ present.
-This course satisfies the Core Curriculum requirement in Cultural Perspectives.
+This course satisfies the Core Exploration Cultural Literacy requirement.

 HIST 264.
 Introduction to Museum Studies (4AF)